rsumnerz/certbot/docs/install.rst

 that cover both of those hard topics.

-If you're still not convinced and have decided to use this method, from the server that the domain you're requesting a certficate for resolves to, `install Docker`_, then issue the following command:
+If you're still not convinced and have decided to use this method, from the server that the domain you're requesting a cert for resolves to, `install Docker`_, then issue the following command:

 .. code-block:: shell